la2050/challenge/_2021/connect/boyle-heights-beat-radio-pulso.md

   measured by the ability to both create and sustain these relationships, elevate voices and issues in the community and create a network which can be used to help advocate for those in need.
-Approximately how many people will be directly impacted by this proposal?: '10000' Approximately how many people will be indirectly impacted by this proposal?: '100000' Please describe the broader impact of your proposal.: >- Direct impact includes not only participants, but our average followers on our website and social media channels.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '10000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100000' Describe how Los Angeles County will be different if your work is successful.: >- Direct impact includes not only participants, but our average followers on our website and social media channels.
 Our indirect impact includes the number of Boyle Heights residents who can benefit by increasing connections in the